PlasmOwO/heart-attack/README.md

 # :seedling: Data source

-The datasource we are using is patient having Heart attack or no based on somes features.
+The datasource we are using is patient having Heart based on somes features.

 # :v: Contributors